constantgillet/pixtimize/README.md

-# Pixelerate ⚡🖼️
+# Pixtimize ⚡🖼️

-Pixelrate is an opensource image transform api compatible with imagekit API.
+Pixtimize is an opensource image transform api compatible with imagekit API.
 Pixelerate is compatbile with any S3 bucket service.

 We use bun for having a blasting fast API